Ovarian Cyst: Pain, Symptoms, Causes, Treatment & More

 2. Medication to Shrink Ovarian Cyst

-Your doctor might give you hormonal medicines including, birth control pills, to reduce the chances of formation of cysts in ovaries.
+Your doctor might give you hormonal medicines including, birth control pills, or oral contraceptives to reduce the chances of formation of cysts in ovaries.
 However, the medications will not work for shrinking an already existing cyst.

 3. Ovarian Cyst Surgery